This page provides information about the governance structure of the University.

 - monitoring institutional and executive performance

 The Council meets at least six times a year.
-It includes members of staff and student representatives, but the majority are lay members, including the Pro-Chancellor, Mr David Gray, who also serves as the Councils chair.
-Lay members are those who are neither employees nor students of the University.
+It includes members of staff and student representatives but the majority are lay members (people who are not staff or students at the University).
+This includes the Pro-Chancellor, David Gray, who also serves as the Councils chair.

 - the Council and its terms of reference